 The company is the brain child of Marco Feelisch, a Curtin international business graduate and Berlin native.
 In 2016, he started creating designs for a leather briefcase with his then colleague, Georg Wolff, while living and working in Karachi, Pakistan.

 “I thought the style of business bags in the market were too boring or clumsy for my taste, but the leather bags were too expensive for someone like me, who was straight out of university,” Feelisch says.

 “So together with a local craftsman in Karachi, Georg and I designed and manufactured two bags for our own use.
 The epic response we received from friends and family motivated us to think about our bags as a business opportunity.”

 The duo must have known they were onto something, as that same year they quit their jobs and launched Buckle & Seam.
-Since 2016, the start-up has sold over 15,000 products and earned glowing reviews from GQ, Vogue, Forbes and Business Insider.
+Their start-up has since sold over 15,000 products and earned glowing reviews from GQ, Vogue, Forbes and Business Insider.

 Products include briefcases, messenger bags, laptop cases, dopp bags, wallets and belts.
 Customers can personalise some products by choosing their own inner fabric lining and adding engraved initials.

 “Practicality and clean lines are our formula for creating timeless classics meant to last and accompany its owner for years, regardless of trends,” Feelisch says.